What Could Be Contributing To Your Heart Disease?

 Genetics and family history can also leave you at risk for heart disease.
 Genetic factors are likely to play some role in high blood pressure, heart disease, and other conditions.
 But when these genetic factors are combined with an unhealthy lifestyle choice, it can increase the risk of cardiovascular disease.
 Other physical and genetic risk factors include age, gender, and ethnicity.

 Pain should never be ignored.
-If you or a loved one is experiencing pain, make an appointment with us today.
+If you or a loved one is experiencing pain, make an appointment with Pain and Spine Specialists today.
 We will discuss your options and get you started on the right path to easing your pain and discomfort.